 Do not turn the power back on or use electrical equipment unless advised to do so or if checked by a qualified electrician.
-Items may work and appear safe but once they have been under water, they could cause fire.
+Items may work and appear safe but once they have been underwater, they could cause a fire.

 The main health hazard following flooding comes from the stress and strain of the event, not from infections.
 Take some time to consider your mental health and approach the clean up without overexerting yourself and in this way, you will avoid additional physical stress.

 Remember that petrol or diesel generators, dehumidifiers and pressure washers should never be used indoors without adequate ventilation.
 The exhaust gases contain carbon monoxide which can quickly build up to poisonous levels without proper ventilation.

 How can I deal with insurance issues after flooding?

 Following flood damage to your home, insurers will only carry out repairs once they are sure the property has fully dried out.
 Depending on the type of construction and extent of flooding it can take many months before the work can be carried out.
 If it is done too quickly then it is likely that further problems with damp can occur months later.

 Some insurance policies offer cover for the cost of renting alternative accommodation during this period if your home is not habitable following an insured event such as a flood.
 If you need to use this cover make sure you know the maximum amount the insurer will pay.

 Most policies restrict this to a maximum amount and for a maximum time period.
 You may also be able to claim for other extra costs such as travelling to and from work or school if your alternative home is further away or cost in electricity to power dehumidifiers.

 If you suffer serious damage or make a high-value claim then it is likely that your insurers will appoint a loss adjuster to manage the claim for them.